Scottish-Tech-Army/soundscape-backend/README.md

 ## Third party software

-This code contains third party software from the [protomaps PMTiles repository](https://github.com/protomaps/PMTiles), which is licensed according to [its own license](thirdparty/pmtiles/LICENSE) - see [the README](https://github.com/protomaps/README.md) for further information.
+This code contains third party software from the [protomaps PMTiles repository](https://github.com/protomaps/PMTiles), which is licensed according to [its own license](thirdparty/pmtiles/LICENSE) - see [the README of that repo](https://github.com/protomaps/PMTiles) for further information.